The easiest way to make dinner from what you already have!

 1/2 cup steel cut oats

-Steep teabags in hot water and soymilk.
+Steep teabags in hot water and almond milk.
 Add maple syrup.
 Let sit 10-15 minutes.

 Put oats in rice cooker and add liquid, squeezing the excess liquid from the teabags into the rice cooker.
 I used the porridge setting on mine, but I do not think it matters much.